 Dylan will be researching the how various stressors (light limitation, epiphyte growth, nutrients, and temperature) effect the productivity of seagrass.
 This research has a spatial component, meaning research will be conducted in Peconic, Shinnecock, and Great South Bay.
 Dylan will also be working on a pilot study of juvenile fish recruitment throughout Shinnecock Bay and offshore artificial reefs.
 Dylan’s research is almost entirely field-based which means he’s out on the water 2-3 days a week.
 Field work consists of measuring productivity/epiphyte loads, maintaining grazer exclusion plots, and identifying/quantifying juvenile fish.
 You will learn how to do all this, plus have a chance to regularly snorkel/SCUBA in seagrass beds throughout Long Island (not to mention get some boating experience!).

 Other Monitoring and Research

 The lab will be deploying eelgrass- and shellfish-based restoration projects and conducting assessments of water quality, seagrass, and fauna in Great South Bay and Shinnecock Bay.
-For example, Diana Chin will be leading the Peterson lab’s benthic surveys for the Shinnecock Bay Restoration Program (ShiRP).
+For example, the Peterson lab conducts benthic surveys for the Shinnecock Bay Restoration Program (ShiRP).